 November 16, 2005 1:01 PM Subscribe

+New Yorkers Are Prepared for the Apocalypse.
 Or are we?
 A fascinating article from New York Magazine that looks at what New York City's government, hospitals and other assistance centers have done to prepare for disasters, what we've spent too much attention and money on (terrorism) and too little (possible epidemics).
 Sidebars: When Bad Things Happen: "A short guide to nine big things to worry about—and what you can do about them.", How are New Yorkers coping with the fear du jour: Avian Flu? and The Geography of Disaster: A map of hurricane and earthquake evacuation centers, as well as major trauma centers (hospitals) and fault lines.
 Shows evacuation routes and zones in case of a variety of disasters, including at the Indian Point Nuclear Power Plant.

 This thread has been archived and is closed to new comments